LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 9. **Can I schedule a remote override ahead of time using Nightscout?** No. When you set a remote override in Nightscout, it will begin immediately and last for whatever duration is programmed for that override in the Loop app.
 You can set an override for ahead of time using the Looping App only.

-## Step 5: Using Remote Overrides
+## Using Remote Commands

-There are three ways you can trigger your override presets remotely; careportal, Shortcuts, and IFTTT.
+There are three ways you can trigger your commands remotely; careportal, Shortcuts, and IFTTT.

 ### Careportal

-To use remote overrides, I'm assuming you've setup your Nightscout site according to the directions [here](update_user.md) in Loopdocs.
+To use remote commands, I'm assuming you've setup your Nightscout site according to the directions [here](update_user.md) in Loopdocs.
 Especially the part about your ENABLE line including each of the words: "override careportal loop" (in addition to other variables you'd be interested in - order of the words in the ENABLE line is not important).
 You'll also need to have your [site authenticated](update_user.md#authenticate-site) so that your careportal is active to send remote overrides.
 Once authenticated by entering your API_SECRET, then there will be a &plus; in the upper right corner of your site.
 That is your careportal.
 Tap the careportal &plus; and then scroll down in the "event type" menu to find "Temporary Override".
 Within there, you will find all your Loop override presets already loaded for you.

 ![img/careportal-overrides.PNG](img/careportal-overrides.PNG)

-The Looper will see a banner notification that an override has been set (or canceled, as the case may be).
+The Looper will see a banner notification that an remote command has been sent with details about that command and whether it succeeded (or not).

 ![img/override_notification.jpg](img/override_notification.jpg)